About Bonnie Mason M.A.

 Bonnie holds the following Professional Registrations & Memberships:

-- American Association of Marriage & Family Therapy (AAMFT)
+- Canadian Marriage & Family Therapy Association (CAMFT)

 - BC Association of Clinical Counsellors (RCC)